the-dev-rahul/the-dev-rahul/README.md

 **Hey, I'm Rahul Parmar 👋**
-☁️ Fullstack Engineer | 💻 Python, Node, React, Angular Enthusiast | 🌐 Tech Explorer
+☁️ Fullstack Engineer | 💻 Python, Node, React Enthusiast | 🌐 Tech Explorer

 Welcome to my GitHub profile!
 I'm Rahul Parmar, a dedicated Fullstack and DevOps engineer with a passion for creating scalable and efficient systems.
 With a solid foundation in Python, Node, React, and Angular, I strive to bridge the gap between development and operations.
 Let's embark on a journey through my tech world!